 How Much Does a Hair Transplant Cost?

 At our hair transplant centre in Edmonton, the hair transplant cost depends upon the number of grafts being transplanted.
 While some clinics charge by area, we continue to charge by number of grafts as do most of the best hair transplant clinics in North America.
-Depending on the number of grafts, the cost of a transplant ranges from $1,500 to over $12,000.
+For FUT procedures, we charge $5 per graft up to 2000 grafts and $3 per graft thereafter.
+For FUE procedures, we charge $8 per graft.
+Depending on the number of grafts and the type of procedure, the cost of a transplant ranges from $1,500 to over $12,000.

 What is the Fairest Way to Determine the Cost of a Hair Transplant?